B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 The layers do not correspond 1-1 to tools and practices used today, but they provide a useful guide for deploying and managing a diverse set of of applications with conflicting needs.

 This is meant to be applied to large deployments, beyond a cluster or two.
-A "normal" deployment under this model could have `n regions * m types * r replicas * z Disaster Recovery ratio`.
+A "normal" deployment under this model could have `n regions * m stack types * a applications * r replicas * z Disaster Recovery ratio`.
 Outside of the deployment there are undoubtedly regulatory and contractual requirements that also influence the design.
 Despite this, the same principles and considerations can be applied to simpler deployments to simplify complexity.